 Carbon monoxide has a chemical symbol of CO and is often mistaken for carbon dioxide which has a chemical symbol of CO2.
 While the 2 gases are obviously similar in terms of their molecular structure there is a big difference between how the human body interacts with them and how dangerous they can be to your health.

 Carbon dioxide has a chemical symbol of CO2 and consists of 1 x carbon atom and 2 x oxygen atoms.
 It occurs naturally in the Earth's atmosphere as a trace gas and is produced as a bi-product of the human respiratory system.
-Carbon dioxide is usually odorless but at high levels is know to have a very sharp acid smell.
+Carbon dioxide is usually odorless but at high levels is known to have a very sharp acid smell.

-Carbon monoxide has a chemical symbol of CO and consists of 1 x carbon atom and 1 x ogygen atom.
+Carbon monoxide has a chemical symbol of CO and consists of 1 x carbon atom and 1 x oxygen atom.
 It is produced when there isn't enough oxygen in the combustion process to form carbon dioxide.
 Carbon monoxide is colorless, odorless, and tasteless but is extremely poisonous to humans and animals.

 0800 111 999